sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 The graph could also have an **initializer**.
-When an input never changes such as the coefficients of the linear regression, it be turned into a constant and stored into the graph.
+When an input never changes such as the coefficients of the linear regression, it is most efficient to turn it into a constant stored in the graph.

 ::